inytar/elements_assignment/README.md

 # Limitations
 It is not possible to search through the csv files.
 This could be solved by instead of saving the csv files to disk saving a representation of the files in a Postgres JSONB column.

 As we allow uploading files we are vulnerable to: <https://docs.djangoproject.com/en/1.10/topics/security/#user-uploaded-content>.
-To migate this problem the plan is to implent a basic authentication scheme so that only admins can upload a new csv file.
+To migate this problem it is simple to implent a basic authentication scheme so that only admins can upload a new csv file.

 It is not possible to add, delete or edit a row in a csv file, if a csv file has beeen edited it must be uploaded again.